felixsuwarno/SaaS_Flowlytics-Subscription_Revenue-Product_Analytics-Revenue_Reconciliation_Analytics/README.md

 **Key Insights**

-- **MRR grew consistently every single month in 2025.** The business added net positive MRR every month without exception, ending the year at $170,131 cumulative net MRR.
+- **MRR grew every single month in 2025 without exception.** The business ended the year at $97,490 in cumulative net MRR, adding positive net MRR all 12 months.
-- **New MRR is doing all the heavy lifting.** The green bars dominate every month at $16,000–$21,000, while expansion, contraction, and churn are all relatively small by comparison.
-The business is growing almost entirely through new customer acquisition, not from existing customers.
+- **New customer acquisition is the sole growth engine.** New MRR runs at $16,000–$21,000 every month and completely dominates the chart.
+Expansion from existing customers is minimal — barely visible against the green bars.
-- **Churn is inconsistent but contained throughout 2025.** The red bars run consistently between -$2,000 and -$5,000 every month with no clear trend in either direction.
-It is not getting worse, but it is also not improving.
+- **Q1 was the most volatile quarter.** March shows the deepest churn of the year at over -$14,000, which nearly wiped out all new MRR that month — net MRR of only $2,994.
+This directly explains the NRR dip to 94.55% in March.
-- **Expansion is weak.** Existing customers upgrading contribute only $1,000–$2,000 per month at most — a small fraction of what new customers bring in each month.
-The business has not found a way to meaningfully grow revenue from its existing base.
+- **Churn is the biggest threat to the business.** Running at -$7,000 to -$14,000 every month, churn consistently offsets a large portion of new revenue.
+The business is essentially running on a treadmill — acquiring new customers to replace the ones leaving.
-- **The core risk:** if new customer acquisition slows down, the business has no expansion buffer to compensate.
+- **Expansion is too small to matter.** Expansion MRR never exceeds $2,000 in any single month.
+This means the business has not found a way to grow revenue from customers already on the platform — upselling and cross-selling are not working.

 <br>